Stylback/home-server/README.md

 Now navigate to "Proxy Hosts", "Add Proxy Host" and fill out the information.
 Go to "SSL" and add your certificate.

-Finally you need to enable port forwarding on your router, you will need to get this working yourself :)
+Finally you need to enable port forwarding on your router for port 80 and 443, you will need to get this working yourself :)

-Test that everything works by visiting www.name.domain.com.
+Test that everything works by visiting your domain.

 ### Part 4: Set up remote SSH